react18-tools/react18-themes/README.md

 - ✅ Doccumented with [Typedoc](https://react18-tools.github.io/react18-themes) ([Docs](https://react18-tools.github.io/react18-themes))
 - ✅ Use combinations of [data-th=""] and [data-color-scheme=""] for dark/light varients of themes
 - ✅ Use [data-csp=""] to style based on colorSchemePreference.
+- ✅ Starting from version 2.3, `localStorage` is used as default storage. **No** `cookies` by default.
+Use storage="cookies" for smooth initial rendering of server components.

 Check out the [live example](https://react18-themes.vercel.app/).